View of Medellin from Biblioteca Espana

 Mompox (Mompós)

-With no bridge from the mainland it’s no easy feat to reach Mompox, but for the determined the effort will be rewarded.
-The locals are a friendly bunch (something you’ll find a lot in Columbia) who always seem willing to share whatever they have with you.
+With no bridge from the mainland, it’s no easy feat to reach Mompox, but for the determined the effort will be rewarded.
+The locals are a friendly bunch (something you’ll find a lot in Colombia) who always seem willing to share whatever they have with you.

 ________

-About the Author: Article supplied by Chris Rowlands from the UK price comparison website moneysupermarket.com
+This post was provided by Chris Rowlands from the UK price comparison website moneysupermarket.com.

 my perception is that medellin is still very violent in some parts. i thought that there was a great deal of violence in 2009 and 2010.